kj2698/BigData_Bootcamp/RDBMS/SQL/Imp_sql_questions.md

 select repeat('* ',n) from cte1;
 ```

+# Q3:
-q) Sometimes, payment transactions are repeated by accident; it could be due to user error, API
+Sometimes, payment transactions are repeated by accident; it could be due to user error, API
 failure or a retry error that causes a credit card to be charged twice.
 Using the transactions table, identify any payments made at the same merchant with the same credit
 card for the same amount within 10 minutes of each other.
 Count such repeated payments.